YangYang-ynu/A_mail/README.md

 Regarding maintenance, I will definitely keep it up, as I find this approach quite interesting and capable of achieving some fun things.

-If any students or developers want to join and help solve some of the issues ~~this project hasn’t addressed yet — like making it possible to boot up LangGraph, maybe we could rename it to `langgraphboot` — just kidding, hahaha — I’m very welcome to that.~~
+If any developers want to join and help solve some of the issues ~~this project hasn’t addressed yet — like making it possible to boot up LangGraph, maybe we could rename it to `langgraphboot` — just kidding, hahaha — I’m very welcome to that.~~

 You can contact me via email: